 The next morning, I was knew I was going to meet Tom and deliver my newest little raven friend.
 I wasn’t exactly finished though.
 I had forgotten to paint the sides, which I did (black) and varnish it before leaving.
 I covered a piece of cardboard with wax paper and hoped for the best.
 It was pretty much dry when I delivered it.
 I’m pleased to say Tom was thrilled with ‘The Potter’ and he has a wonderful, cozy new home.

 So where does the bee come in?
 I will tell you the bee was intentional, because Tom’s studio is called Bee Tree Pottery.
 But back when I was painting in the background and tree, I hadn’t thought about the name, I just love to paint trees.
 After I was totally finished I realized the tree fit in because it stood for his studio name.
 What serendipity!
 I must’ve thought about it subconsciously.

 Here’s my friend, Tom.
 Yes, it’s my reference photo that I took.
 I changed a few things here and there, Artistic License you know.

-It’s important to me that my art is affordable and attainable to everyone.
-Buying a print is a great way to get started in art collecting.
+I offer prints because it’s important to me that my art is affordable and attainable to everyone.
+Buying a print is a great way to get started in art collecting and help your favorite artist (me!).
 Art is so personal, and it’s also a great way to show off your individuality in your home or office.
 Why buy a mass produced image from the big box stores when you can have a unique piece of art that everyone will be asking “Where did you get that?”

 You can see more of my art for sale in my shop, here on my website.
 Sign up for my newsletter and have my blog delivered to your email on the left.